kgateway-dev/community/CONTRIBUTING.md

 5. **PR Description**: Is well formatted, concise and descriptive enough to be used as a release note.

 ## Ways to contribute

+### Reporting Security Vulnerabilities

+If you would like to report a security issue please refere to the [K8sGateway documentation site](https://k8sgateway.io/docs/reference/vulnerabilities/).

 ### Filing issues